April 10th, 2017 by Mahdieh Mehrabi

 The VeSyMA – Powertrain library (also known as “PTDynamics” library) is a library developed by Claytex for modelling rotating MultiBody systems, mainly automotive powertrains.
 It is built on the VeSyMA library and is fully compatible with the Modelica Standard and VehicleInterfaces libraries.

 The purpose of this library is to provide ready-to-use subsystems to build a vehicle and test bed experiments to simulate it as a whole or subsystem by subsystem.
 It thus makes vehicle testing intuitive, fast, efficient and does not require an extensive knowledge of Modelica or extensive user coding.
 This library is oriented towards testing of vehicles over straight-line manoeuvres (NEDC or other drive cycles, Tip-In, Tip-Out, and many other drivability manoeuvres).

 Figure 1: Vehicle animation (click on the image for animation).

 The driver model is external to the vehicle.
 It can be a closed or open loop model.
 The atmosphere model allows the ambient air temperature and pressure as well as the wind velocity and air humidity to be set.
 There are different road models: flat road, road with a variable gradient and circular road.

 Figure 2: Library structure

-In PTDynamics there are models for engines, transmissions, drivelines, chassis, mounts, drivers, clutches, differentials, gears, joints as well as vehicle models that have been built using these subsystems.
+In PTDynamics there are models for engines, transmissions, drivelines, suspensions, mounts, drivers, clutches, differentials, gears, joints as well as vehicle models that have been built using these subsystems.
 Each one of these models is ready to be used which means it is parameterised and has a dedicated experiment to test it.